Mark Russell (footballer, born 1996): Finn Harps

 Shortly after leaving Falkirk, Russell trialled with League of Ireland Premier Division side Finn Harps, earning himself a one-year deal at the Irish club.
 He featured in 29 games for the club, scoring one goal in the relegation play-offs, as Harps retained their place in the Premier Division.

 Following speculation around his future, he signed a new one-year extension for the 2020 season in January 2020.

 2020 saw Russell having a successful season with Finn Harps.
 In the shortened 18 game season, due to the COVID-19 pandemic, Russell scored three times as the Donegal side recorded their highest league finish in twenty years, with Russell playing a number of games as a support striker.
-In turn, he finished as the clubs top league goalscorer.
+In turn, he finished as the club's top league goalscorer.
 The season ended in disappointment, however, as Harps were controversially beaten by Shamrock Rovers in the FAI Cup quarter final.

 Russell signed on for a further year at Harps in January 2021, marking his third season in succession with the club.